A Meal of Remembrance – 2 Kings 23

 23 For I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread; 24 and when He had given thanks, He broke it and said, “Take, eat; this is My body which is broken for you; do this in remembrance of Me.”
 25 In the same manner He also took the cup after supper, saying, “This cup is the new covenant in My blood.
 This do, as often as you drink it, in remembrance of Me.”

-By remembering the Lord’s sacrifice as we eat this meal of remembrance, we fellowship with the Spirit of Jesus and our fellow worshipers as we proclaim His suffering and His great love for us.
-We also celebrate His resurrection from the dead and the profound impact this has upon our own resurrection and our eternal future when He returns.
+By remembering the Lord’s sacrifice as we eat this meal of remembrance, we fellowship with the Spirit of Jesus and with our fellow worshipers as we proclaim His suffering and His profound love for us.
+We also celebrate His resurrection from the dead and our own future resurrection and eternal life with Him.

 It strengthens me physically.